ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

+### 📅 2025-08-11 – Linux Wrapper
+ - Linux Wrapper
+   - A lot of debugging to find the culprit, but finally it works on Linux.
+   - The wrapper is now included in the repo.
+   - Compile the rest of the files using the script in tools.
+ - Added "how to run" on README.
+---

 ### 📅 2025-08-10 – Wrapper Semantics
  - Updated functions in the wrapper, fixed rotation, added api version.
  - Added tests.